Infyboys/Disaster_Resiliency/README.md

 ### What's the problem?

 With the increase in world tourism, number of cross-border travellers has increased around the globe.
-When a natural disaster hits an area, the tourists suffer the most.T
+When a natural disaster hits an area, the tourists suffer the most.

 ### How can technology help?